 \section{Introduction}

-{\bf Background:} The search for a theoretical understanding of the experimentally documented properties of the cuprate high temperature superconductors has played a central role in condensed matter physics for almost four decades, in large part because these materials have been more intensively and incisively studied than any other correlated electronic material.
-Influential and broadly relevant ideas that germinated from such studies include the physics of quantum antiferromangets (including possible spin-liquids) and doped antiferromagnets, novel forms of charge, spin, current, and superconducting density wave orders, electronic analogues of various liquid crystalline phases, ways in which usual notions of metallic physics can break-down (non-Fermi liquid behaviors), bold new approaches to obtaining controlled (numerical) solutions of model problems - such as the Hubbard model - and a host of more phenomenological ideas focused on various experimental observations.
-Indeed, the observation of multiple novel behaviors in these materials justifies this exuberant exploration of various interesting observed phenomena.
+For almost four decades, the search for a theoretical understanding of cuprate high-temperature superconductors has played a central role in condensed matter physics, in large part because these materials have been more intensively studied than any other correlated electronic material.
+Influential ideas that have germinated from such studies include the physics of quantum antiferromagnets (including possible spin-liquids) and doped antiferromagnets; novel forms of charge, spin, current and superconducting density wave orders; electronic analogues of various liquid crystalline phases; ways in which usual notions of metallic physics can break down (non-Fermi-liquid behaviours); bold new approaches to obtaining controlled (numerical) solutions of model problems --- such as the Hubbard model --- and a host of more phenomenological ideas focused on various experimental observations.

-One notable feature of this field is the enormous effort that has been devoted to obtaining exquisite control of the materials involved.
-Results in the field are now highly reproducible.
-However, one key feature we will stress is that this does not mean that the effects of ``disorder'' can be neglected.
-Most of the materials involved are alloys, meaning that even in ``perfect'' materials, there is inherent disorder associated with the random configuration of dopant atoms.
-While we are certainly interested in the measured properties of the actual materials, it is also useful to ask what the features of a putative ``ideal'' (i.e. disorder free) cuprate would be.

-A central set of questions in the field concern the nature of the superconducting state itself: Why is $T_c$ so high?
-What limits $T_c$?
-Why do the phase diagrams of many families of cuprates exhibit a relatively similar superconducting ``dome?''
-What do we learn from the cuprates about unconventional superconductivity in other material systems?
+A notable feature of of this body of research is the enormous effort made to achieve control over the materials involved.
+Results are now highly reproducible.
+However, this does not mean that the effects of disorder can be neglected.
+Most of the materials involved are {doped through chemical substitution}, so even in `perfect' materials, there is inherent disorder associated with the random configuration of dopant atoms.
+The measured properties of actual materials are certainly of interest, but it is also useful to ask what the features of a putative `ideal' --- that is, disorder-free --- cuprate would be.
+Central questions in the field concern the nature of the cuprate superconducting state itself: why is the critical temperature $T_{\textrm c}$ so high, and what limits $T_{\textrm c}$?; why do the phase diagrams of many families of cuprates exhibit a relatively similar superconducting dome-like feature?; and what can be learned from the cuprates about unconventional superconductivity in other material systems?